elixir-europe/BioHackathon/interoperability/Using blockchain in biomedical provenance the identifiers use case/README.md

   4. Understanding BioSamples: data management and workflows (15-19).
       - Skills: BioSamples.
       - Output: Identify data structures and workflows.
+  5. How would BioSamples benefit from blockchain technologies: define provenance in curation.

 #### Day 2
-Supply chain management in BioSamples
+Supply chain management in BioSamples (9-12)
-  1. How would BioSamples benefit from blockchain technologies: How would the distributed ledger be used across industry and     academia?
-(9-12).
-      - Skills: BioSamples.
-      - Output: BioSamples workflow.
-  2. Designing and implementing a business network application (.bna) on Hyperledger Composer for the project.
+Designing and implementing a business network application (.bna) on Hyperledger Composer for the project.
-      - Define assets and participants (13-14).
+      - Define assets and participants.
-      - Define transactions and logic in JS (13-19).
+      - Define transactions and logic in JS .
       - Skills: JS.
       - Output: BioSamples.bna